thegreatshasha/daily_logs/Primary Idea.md

 Raise threat levels through a combination of user's threat level

 # Components
 * Actor database: Have a databse of actors.
-Actors all have bayesian threat levels.
+Actors all have bayesian threat levels as well as any other useful info.
 Don't know if we need support for non human actors.
-* Identity Recogniser: The identity recogniser tells the most likely match in the actor databse
+* Identity Recogniser: The identity recogniser tells the most likely match in the actor databse.
+* Activity Mapper: The activity mapper tells you the activity going on from a dataset of activites.
+Each activity has a threat level.
+For eg combat is a high threat activity.
+*

 # Applications
 * Activity threat coupled with Actor history allows you to predict criminal